neerajmorar/dataform-unit-test-public/README.md

     GCP_PROJECT_ID: <your-gcp-project-id>
 ```

  - `COMPILATION_RESULT` should be set as the compilation result string outputted from an earlier step (please refer to the Pre-requisites section).
-The format should look something like `projects/<your-gcp-project-id>/locations/<your-dataform-gcp-region>/repositories/<your-dataform-repo-name>/compilationResults/4a4e7155-d24c-4643-8a2e-623a78cb2308`
+The format should look something like `projects/<your-gcp-project-id>/locations/<your-dataform-gcp-region>/repositories/<your-dataform-repo-name>/compilationResults/<random hash>`
  - `GCP_PROJECT_ID` should be set to the GCP Project ID your Dataform repository exists in.

  The above code sample will execute all unit tests you have written.
 If one or more unit tests fail, this step will fail and your GitHub Actions workflow will fail.
 Otherwise, it will pass and the rest of your workflow will continue.